 - Eligible Employer – Not all employers qualify as public service.
 Borrowers who are employed directly by the government or a 501(c)(3) should be able to demonstrate their eligibility.

-Once borrowers complete 120 payments that meet the above requirements, they should be able to have their federal student loans forgiven.
+Once borrowers complete 120 payments that meet the above requirements, they qualify to have their federal student loans forgiven.

 Borrowers who plan on pursuing PSLF are encouraged to submit an employer certification form every year.
 Not only does this form help a borrower certify that they are working for an eligible employer, but it also triggers a check to make sure they are on the right repayment plan and have eligible loans.

-Based upon the basic requirements, it may seem like there are some potential hurdles to qualifying for PSLF, but it shouldn’t appear to be exceptionally difficult… so what’s up with the high rejection rate?
+Based upon the basic requirements, it might not appear to be very hard to qualify for PSLF… so what’s up with the high rejection rate?

 Unpacking the 99% Rejection Rate